16 Jan 7 Tips To Avoid Jet lag

 Along with changing your sleep cycle, your digestive cycle will change.
 Heavy meals will make it harder for your body adapt to the new routine.
-I recommend to start eating light meals before you go, but most importantly after you arrive.
-If you eat very heavy meals such as burgers and spices this can result in digestive problems like diarrhea or constipation.
+I recommend starting eating light meals before you go, but most importantly after you arrive.
+If you eat very heavy meals such as burgers and spices this can result in digestive problems like diarrhoea or constipation.

 6. Sleep on the plane?

 They will most likely dim the light inside the cabin not long after serving the first meal, whether it is nighttime on your destination or not.
 If you have already adjusted to the new timezone it shouldn’t be a problem staying up until it is time to sleep at the destination.
 For this, it is good to have the time of the destination so you know what you should do at certain times on the plane.
 To stay awake you can enjoy the movie and entertainment on the plane or you can use Netflix offline as well.